clauw87/virusbeacon/harmonization_rules_mapping_2.md

 **XML tags**
 collection_date

-**Good values**
+**Valid values**
-Note: All values are dates, but come in different formats e.g "02-Jan-2020”, "2020-02-14" , "2020”, "2020-03”.
-We want to homogenize to ISO 8601 international standard, i.e “%Y-%m-%d”
+All values are dates, but come in different formats e.g "02-Jan-2020”, "2020-02-14" , "2020”, "2020-03”.

-**Groups of formats to harmonize**
+**Values to show** (these ones we’ll get after harmonization) We want to homogenize to ISO 8601 international standard, i.e “%Y-%m-%d”

-Note:
+**Values to harmonize**

 ”%d-%B-%Y”
 “%Y-%m”
 %Y”
 -> harmonize all to “%Y-%m-%d”

-(for “%Y-%m”, %Y”, not really only if there is a standard way of replacing missing month and day- I think usually they do replacement of missing month/date by “01”)
+- [ ] “%Y-%m”, %Y”, not really necessary, only harmonize if there is a standard way of replacing missing month and day- I think usually they do replacement of missing month/date by “01”

 - [ ] “%d-%B-%Y” values
 "01-Mar-2020"